 Sometimes You Need to Do More

 Don’t Wait to Talk With Your Child About Money

 Sometimes parents feel obligated to shoulder the entire financial burden for their children’s college education.
 While this is a nice thought if it’s possible, it may not help your children down the road as they are forced to make their own financial decisions in life.
 Start having money discussions when your student is a high school junior, just beginning to think about college.
-Help your child understand the full costs, and get him or her involved in the decision-making process.
+Help your child understand the full costs and get them involved in the decision-making process.

 Parents don’t have to do all the work for college financial aid themselves.
 Involve your child and you’ll both get a great education.